pierstitus/klondiff/README.md

 Use with git:

-For incidental use make a symlink to `git-klondiff` somewhere in your path, e.g. ~/bin/, then you can use
+For incidental use, make a symlink to `git-klondiff` as described above, then you can use

     git klondiff

-To use klondiff by default set your configuration (assuming ~/bin/klondiff is a symlink to patiencediff.py)
+To use klondiff by default set your configuration (assuming `~/bin/klondiff` is your symlink to `klondiff`)

     git config --global diff.external ~/bin/klondiff